joanbosch/3d-game/README.md

 * **QOMP** - See the QOMP game in [steam](https://store.steampowered.com/app/1066900/qomp)
 * **POMG** - See the original game idea in this [link](https://www.newgrounds.com/portal/view/683949)

-## Autores ✒️
+## Authors ✒️

 * **Bosch Pons, Joan** - *Development* - [joanbosch](https://github.com/joanbosch)
 * **Zhao, Daniela** - *Game Design & Development* - [daniizhao](https://github.com/daniizhao)

-Additionaly, you can see all the [contributors](https://github.com/your/project/contributors) that have been participate in this project.
+Additionaly, you can see all the [contributors](https://github.com/joanbosch/3d-game/contributors) that have been participate in this project.